-In 2019, taxpayers who engaged in a transaction involving virtual currency will need to file Schedule 1, Additional Income and Adjustments to Income.
+In 2019, taxpayers who engaged in virtual currency transactions will need to file Schedule 1, Additional Income and Adjustments to Income.
 Schedule 1 of the 2019 1040 Form presents the question to Taxpayers: “At any time during 2019, did you receive, sell, send, exchange or otherwise acquire any financial interest in any virtual currency?
 This is a Yes or No question.
 It REQUIRES an answer.

 Adding the Question on Schedule 1 of the 2019 Form 1040 is an enforcement trigger for the IRS.